MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-concepts.md

 The Connector also normalizes the messages that the bot sends to channels so that you can develop your bot in a platform-agnostic way.
 Normalizing a message involves converting it from the Bot Framework’s schema into the channel’s schema.
 In cases where the channel does not support all aspects of the framework’s schema, the Connector will try to convert the message to a format that the channel supports.
 For example, if the bot sends a message that contains a card with action buttons to the SMS channel, the Connector may render the card as an image and include the actions as links in the message’s text.
 The [Channel Inspector][ChannelInspector] is a web tool that shows you how the Connector renders messages on various channels.

+The `ChatConnector` requires an API endpoint to be setup within your bot.
+With the Node.js SDK, this is usually accomplished by installing the `restify` Node.js module.
+Bots can also be created for the console using the [ConsoleConnector][ConsoleConnector], which does not require an API endpoint.

 ## Messages

 Messages can consist of text to be displayed, text to be spoken, attachments, rich cards, and suggested actions.
 You use the [session.send][SessionSend] method to send messages in response to a message from the user.
 Your bot may call `send` as many times as it likes in response to a message from the user.
 For an example that demonstrates this, see [Respond to user messages][RespondMessages].